rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 pm.max_children = 10
 ```

-This configuration starts 10 processes.
+This configuration starts with 10 processes.

-In dynamic mode, PHP-FPM starts at *most* the number of processes specified by the value of `pm.max_children`.
-It first starts some processes corresponding to `pm.start_servers`, keeping at least the value of `pm.min_spare_servers` of inactive processes and at most `pm.max_spare_servers` of inactive processes.
+In dynamic mode, PHP-FPM starts at *most* the number of processes specified by the` pm.max_children` value.
+It first starts some processes corresponding to `pm.start_servers`, keeping at least the value of `pm.min_spare_servers` of inactive processes and, at most, `pm.max_spare_servers` of inactive processes.

 Example: